You invest in future markets?

-In coordination with the Austrian Development Agency (ADA), the Federal Ministry for European and International Affairs (FMeiA) develops a two-year evaluation programme for strategic evaluations.
+In coordination with the Austrian Development Agency (ADA), the Federal Ministry for Europe, Integration and Foreign Affairs (MFA) develops a two-year evaluation programme for strategic evaluations.
 These evaluations are managed by ADA together with the FMeiA.
 Project and programme evaluations are directly conducted with partner organisations.

 ADC's evaluations follow the principles and the quality criteria of the OECD DAC.
 Important principles are:

 During the planning and implementation process of an evaluation the greatest possible degree of objectivity and impartiality have to be aimed for.
 Evaluators have to be totally independent from operational implementation of the intervention.
 Therefore evaluations are conducted by external and international teams including national experts.